 Tell me about those secrets!

 Now about those secrets...as it turns out, the fastest way to master cooking in your Instant Pot is to cook your favorite foods.
-For me, that was this dessert recipe for Custard Bread Pudding.
-The other secret is to incorporate a new or different cooking method each time you cook in your Instant Pot.
+So much truth in that statement.
+Who wants to cook something completely new, with no understanding if it turned out or not!
+For me, it was this dessert recipe for Custard Bread Pudding.
+The other secret is to incorporate a new or different cooking technique or method each time you cook in your Instant Pot.
 Luckily for you this recipe includes a bonus, you will not only get to enjoy a delicious dessert, but you will also get to practice the pot in pot method of cooking!

 Turns out, cooking dinner is not like canning!